MockJoke/Long-Drive/README.md

 - Different cars can be chosen from the garage system.
 (The money system is still in progress for the garage system)
 - Car can be controlled via different input systems 1.buttons(pc&mobile) 2.keyboard keys(pc) 3.touch(mobile) 4.sensor(mobile)
-- You can also accelerate or deaccelerate the car
+- You can also accelerate or decelerate the car

 ## Demo